mohamuhsin/race-day/README.md

 #2 Create a variable that indicates whether a runner registered early or not.

 Set it equal to a Boolean value.
 You’ll change this later as you test different runner conditions.

+#3 Create a variable for the runner’s age and set it equal to a number.

+You’ll change this later as you test different runner conditions.